1andDone/blackjack/README.md

 - Players are allowed to surrender after dealer checks for blackjack and forfeit half their original wager `late_surrender`
 - 21 on a split Ace does not count as Blackjack `default`

-Additional parameters allows the user to specify:
+Additional parameters allows the user to specify the following:

 - Minimum bet allowed at the table `min_bet`
 - Maximum bet allowed at the table `max_bet`